SciKit-Surgery/scikit-surgerytutorial02/doc/06_Testing.rst

    E   ImportError: cannot import name addition

-The first and last two lines are the most helpful, it all started in a file in the tests directory, and ended when it couldn't import the name addition.
+The first and last two lines are the most helpful, it all started in a file in the tests directory, and ended when it couldn't import the name "addition".
 That's because we deleted it and replaced it with sphere fitting.
 Let's go into the test directory,
 ::
    cd tests